 Related terms: angiogram, cardiac angiography, coronary angiogram

-The arrow indicates a blockage in the right coronary artery.
+Angiogram: arrow indicates a blockage in a coronary artery

-Angiography is an x-ray technique where dye is injected into the chambers of your heart or the arteries that lead to your heart (the coronary arteries).
-The test lets doctors measure the blood flow and blood pressure in the heart chambers and see if the coronary arteries are blocked.
+Angiography is an x-ray technique in which dye is injected into the chambers of your heart or the arteries that lead to your heart (the coronary arteries).
+Doctors can then measure the blood flow and blood pressure in the heart chambers and see if the coronary arteries are blocked.

 How does it work?